Kivio-Product/Kivio.Product.Auctions.UI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# To add a common liubrary

+ng generate library "name of library" on this library, we'll gonna create a service to contact each microfrontend

+# Packet @angular-architects/module-federation

+Provides a generator customizable.

+ ng add @angular-architects/module-federation --project mf-shell --port 4200 --type host

+ This creates the host of the microfrontends